 Sending these saved digital pictures to family via social media is also a great way to keep in touch with loved ones who live at a distance.
 Creative and technologically savvy families can also use apps like Facetime to color in and share this time while watching and doing together, though separated by distance.
 This is a great way for parents who work away such as members of the defence forces, to stay united.

 Our site has many images of popular characters and we have organised them by themes.
 For educational purposes we also have themes such as letters of the alphabet or numbers for them to reinforce the shapes and designs of these important learning tools.
-You will find many of your children’s favourite characters from movies and television in our pages such , such as Disney, Paw Patrol, Dora the Explorer, Ninja Turtles, Cars, and many different superheroes.
+You will find many of your children’s favourite characters from movies and television in our pages such , such as Disney, Paw Patrol, Frozen, Ninja Turtles, Cars, and many different superheroes.
 You can spend many hours just browsing the site for great ideas and images.

 You can print out a lot of images and collate them into your own customized coloring-in book for your kids.
 Teachers will love the many educationally themed pages such as the Diversity collection that can help when teaching topics.